28 of the Most Beautiful New Zealand Beaches

 Spades are also available for hire in the beach cafes.
 There is no entry fee but the visitors are cautioned to keep the beach as pristine as possible.
 Also since this place has the natural thermal activity happening, it is suggested not to swim if the tide is not suitable.

-How to reach: There are tours running to Coromandel from Auckland almost every day and if you are not driving that is the best option.
+To get to this NZ beach, there are tours running to Coromandel from Auckland almost every day and if you are not driving that is the best option.
 Also you can check out intercity buses which make frequent trips.

 26. Whangamata Beach